-The moon is considered exalted in the place in the sky called Rohini, where consciousness and creativity and fertility flourishes on these days.
+The moon is considered exalted in the place in the sky called Rohini, where consciousness and creativity, and fertility flourishes on these days.

 The Moon Pattern is our Ancient Clock

 In astronomy, the Moon moves along a predictable path in our sky, the same path that the other planets and the Sun appear to travel.
 Our ancient connection with the stars and time is connected most with the Moon.
-It is because the Moon appears in a different part of the sky each night, that our ancestors were able to track time, our connections with the stars and eventually seasons and years.
+It is because the Moon appears in a different part of the sky each night, that our ancestors were able to track time, our connections with the stars, and eventually seasons and years.
 “The Moon is the basis of the heavenly clock.”
 (Dennis Harness author of Nakshatras)

 The ancient Indian Calendar is based on the movement of the moon and how it activates different portions of the sky each day, namely how it activates the fixed stars that are beyond the moon and how the energy that comes from that region of the cosmos affects life on planet Earth.
-Each region of sky is called a moon mansion or a lunar mansion.
-The sanskrit word for a portion of the each constellation is Nakshatra.
+Each region of the sky is called a moon mansion or a lunar mansion.
+The Sanskrit word for a portion of each constellation is Nakshatra.
 The moon passes “through” Nakshatras as it orbits Earth.
 So, even though Nakshatra has to do with the stars, the moon is what activates that region of the sky connected to the dance of solar-lunar movement that our biodynamic field and bodies respond to through the seasons, and the lunar cycles.
 Nakshatras

 The word Nakshatra is a Sanskrit term.
 The root “Naksh” means to approach, while “Tra” means a tool, instrumentality or a means.
 So, a Nakshatra is a means to approaching our innate connection with cosmic powers and extending our human time (breaths of our life) with a greater cycle of time (the life time of the stars and planets).